 If you or your partner have a disability and need a carer to stay overnight.

 (Use your rent before any housing benefit is taken off.
 Ask your landlord for details of your ‘eligible rent’ if you are not sure.)

-Result: Different rules apply to private tenants
+Result: Different rules limit private tenants' housing benefit